|

 The JDBC specification specifies a standard mapping from Java

-types to SQL types.
+Object types to SQL types.
 The given argument will be

 converted to the corresponding SQL type before being sent to the